openkfw/Oscar/doc/services/url-loader.md

 ## YAML configuration file

 Url loader parses one yaml configuration file located in ./sources folder that contains array of items.
 Each item is related to one API request.
-Check example yaml file in [tutorial](../tutorials/run-application-with-data-from-API#Configuration) and all parameters short description in [configuration files](../data-structures/config-files.md#url-loader-config).
+Check example yaml file in [tutorial](../tutorials/run-application-with-data-from-API#Configuration) and short description of all parameters in [configuration files](../data-structures/config-files.md#url-loader-config).
 For more detailed info about functionality of parameters continue with this tutorial.

 ## Credentials